Department Chair: Rodger Narloch

 345 Human Sexuality.
 (4)

 This course surveys human sexual behavior from a variety of perspectives, including biological, cross-cultural, developmental, clinical, legal, historical and inter-personal.
 In addition, students will address the more controversial issues in greater detail through class discussions.
 For juniors and seniors only.
-Typically offered every other year.
+Offered infrequently.

 347 Tests and Measurements.
 (4)